Exercise and Nutrition Are Essential In Health for Women

 Vitamin C is used for the production of collagen.
 It works together with vitamin E to help repair sun-damaged skin according to recent studies.
 Also note that calcium is just as important as zinc for your skin's health.

-That being said, the key to skin health is nutrition.
+That being said, the key to skin health in health for women is nutrition.
 Jamison Starbuck, ND, a naturopathic physician and lecturer at the University of Montana recommends an anti-inflammatory, anti-aging diet.
 This diet should consist of generous amounts of fruits and vegetables, and foods rich in omega-3 fatty acids such as salmon, walnuts, and flaxseed.

 The darker in color the produce, the richer it is in antioxidants.
 Antioxidants are anti-aging and anti-inflammatory substances.
 Fruits and vegetables like broccoli, blueberries, strawberries, and spinach should be eaten frequently.